opencog/docker/README.md

 ### Obsolete demos
-If you have been sent here, and cannot find what you were told about, look in the [archive](archive) directory.
-It contains copies of all of the unsupported, abandond and obsolete projects that were once a part of OpenCog.
+If you have been sent here, and cannot find what you were told about, look in the master branch of this git repo.

 ### OpenCog demo
 The [lang-pairs](opencog/lang-pairs) container hosts a stand-alone